 It’s hard to break a habit after 30 or 40 years, isn’t it?
-Well, if you’ve been contributing to an IRA, 401(k), 403(b) or TSP you’ve created a multi-decade healthy habit of saving, but when you turn 70 1/2 or older, it’s time to break that habit.
+Well, if you’ve been contributing to an IRA, 401(k), 403(b) or TSP, you’ve created a multi-decade healthy habit of saving, but when you turn 70 1/2 or older, it’s time to break that habit.
 Think of it as a IRA contribution cessation program, compliments of the IRS.

 The most expensive and easiest mistake for you to make at RMD time is miscalculating or neglecting your RMD.
-For any amount that you do not take out and pay tax on, the IRS levies one of the stiffest penalties in the internal revenue code — a 50-percent penalty.
+For any amount that you do not take out and pay tax on, the IRS levies one of the stiffest penalties in the internal revenue code — a 50% penalty.

 At 73 years old, the distribution period is 24.7, according to the IRS table.
 The previous year’s ending balance in all IRAs was $1,000,000.
-You then take the total IRA balance and divide by the distribution period and the result is $40,486, rounded up ($1,000,000 / 24.7) or 4.0486%.
+You then take the total IRA balance and divide by the distribution period, and the result is $40,486, rounded up ($1,000,000 / 24.7), or 4.0486%.
 The $40,486 is of course added to your other sources of taxable income, which may easily push you into higher tax brackets or cause your Medicare premiums to increase.

 The year in which you turn 70 1/2 you can actually defer your RMD until April the next year.
-According to Ayers, there is a problem potentially created, “by pushing this into the future, you will actually have to take out two withdrawals in one tax year.
+According to Ayers, there is a problem potentially created: “By pushing this into the future, you will actually have to take out two withdrawals in one tax year.
 This may cause you to pay tax on your social security or possibly bump you into a higher tax bracket.
 So deferring rarely makes sense.”

 Most IRA owners mistakenly believe that you have to take an RMD from each IRA account.
 The IRS allows for an “aggregation” of IRAs.
-They could care less which IRAs you take the distribution from, they just want you to withdraw at least the minimum amount.
+They could care less which IRAs you take the distribution from; they just want you to withdraw at least the minimum amount.
 So, one rule of thumb would be to take your RMD from your best performing account or, better yet, any IRAs that have excess cash because of accumulated dividends, etc. It’s important to note that you are not required to take an RMD from your Roth IRAs as they have already been taxed (unless of course you inherited a Roth, which is a different story).